 INTyy servicing

 Example 1.
 Acknowledging multiple interrupts

-The interrupt request INTyy is acknowledged during the servicing of interrupt INTxx and multiple interrupt servicing is performed.
+The interrupt request INTyy is acknowledged during the servicing of interrupt INTxx and multiple interrupts are performed.
 Before each interrupt request is acknowledged, the EI instruction is issued and the interrupt request is enabled.